hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 /api/v1/volumes/...
 ```

-Existing clients will be able to maintain the backward compatibility from the higher major version incremental, and adopt newly introduced API.
-However, both the new and old version of API will be supported until the announcement of the deprecation for the old version of API.
-Nonetheless, the older major version will always be frozen with exception of bug fixes.
+Existing clients will be able to maintain the backward compatibility from the higher major version incremental, and adopt any newly introduced API.
+However, both the new and old version of the API will be supported until the announcement of the deprecation for the old version of the API.
+Nonetheless, the older major version will always be frozen with the exception of bug fixes.
 There will also be an announcement of deprecation in the header and sunset header.

 ```md
 /api/v1/<resource group>/...